Frequently Asked Questions

-STEM stands for Science, Technology, Engineering and Mathematics.
-The accelerated STEM curriculum focusses on the skills required to be at the top of these fields.
+STEM stands for science, technology, engineering and mathematics.
+The accelerated STEM curriculum focuses on the skills required to be at the top of these fields.

 How will it be different?

 The Nucleus STEM stream will allow students time to develop STEM skills with unique opportunities to explore their interests and conduct research into specific areas of interest relating to STEM topics.
-In addition to the requirements of the National Curriculum, Nucleus students will have advanced teaching in aspects of the Sciences, Mathematics, Engineering, Computing (including software programming and coding) and research skills.
+In addition to the requirements of the National Curriculum, Nucleus students will receive advanced teaching in aspects of the sciences, mathematics, engineering, computing (including software programming and coding) and research skills.

 What support will there be?